Skip to main content

 To view run history for a single deployed workflow:

-1. Navigate to that workflow’s page
+1. Navigate to that workflow’s production page

 2. Click the Run History tab at the top of the side editor

 You’ll see a list of all past runs for that workflow.
-Hover over any row for additional detail:
+Hover over any row for additional detail: Click any row to open the run detail view and inspect each individual node.

 Run Statuses